et0and/portfolio-redux/content/projects/sophia.md

 Prior to conducting the tests, a plan and script was written to ensure a consistent testing process between the different users.
 Participants were recruited through personal and professional contacts.

-The testing was moderated, and took place over a week from April 30th to May 6, 2022.
+The testing was moderated, taking place over a week from April 30th to May 6, 2022.
 Two tests were taken remotely via Google Meet, with the remaining four done in-person at their place of residence.

 All responses were gathered and collated into a Rainbow Spreadsheet, which can be [accessed here](https://docs.google.com/spreadsheets/d/1r6xGwwruer38dYlM07nPWgCvmObh4qAN1gmIC6IHZbQ/edit#gid=0).